AxisCommunications/docker-compose-acap/README.md

 #### Using the application on an Axis device

-The application bundles the docker and docker compose clis so these can be used directly on the device to interact with the Docker daemon.
-The `IPCSocket` need to be selected and the user should either be the application user or be a member of the `addon` group.
+The application bundles the docker and docker compose clis so that these can be used directly on the device to interact with the Docker daemon.
+For this, the `IPCSocket` need to be selected.
+The user of the clis should either be the application user itself or be a member of the `addon` group.
+If a second ACAP application is used to interact with the clis, this means that that application should be setup with a dynamic user.
 The [Container example][acap-native-container-example] how a second ACAP application can utilize the clis in this way.